fubarhouse/ansible-role-macfonts/README.md

 It is configurable to install many fonts from various locations, and it has been made available publicly despite the niche purpose for existing.

-## Status

-Until such time as this role is actively used by its maintainer it is `under development` and unless you have experience with Ansible it is recommended you find an alternative solution.

 ## Requirements

  - Homebrew